vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-any-VTEX-store.md

 Now that you finished developing your *Scripts* app, you must implement it in the desired VTEX account.

 1. Using the Toolbelt or the App Store, install the app you just developed in the desired account.
-2. Follow the instructions provided in the [Importing scripts](#importing-scripts) section.
+2. Follow the instructions provided in the [Importing scripts](#importing-scripts) section, considering a production workspace.

 ## Configuring the `loader.json` file